ericakuamoah06/ENGO-651-Final-Project-Group-4/README.md

 * Profile Page: Post request to add new user record to database / Get request to render template
 * Home (index) Page: Post request to add update to update list / Get request to render template and get list of updates from database
 * Signup Page: Get request to render template

+### Use Cases
+*Users can search available short term rentals in the city of calgary.
+*Users can see a heat map of the traffic incidents in the city *Users can share live location on the map
+*users can run analyses with their live location